Broadly speaking this is the measurement and management of the money.

 It involves making sure that a logistics business is in good business health, that profits and margins are sustainable, and that the whole operation is as financially lean as possible.

-Read on to check out the prospects, the pay and the requirements – and see if it sounds like you!
+You can explore the specific roles below.
+Check out the prospects, the pay and the requirements – and see if it sounds like you.

 Dependent on experience but it could be anything from £19K to £27K, for a more senior position.